gabrielmendes17/movies-batlle/README.md

 #### Authentication:
 * It's required to authenticate, get bearer token and then pass in the header before accessing the game routes.
-*  There is two tests users test that can be passed to the body of the route http://localhost:8080/api/auth/signin to retrieve the token.
+*  There are two tests users that can be passed to the body of the route http://localhost:8080/api/auth/signin to retrieve the access token.
 ```bash
 {
     "username": "GABRIEL",